puppetlabs/puppetdb/documentation/api/wire_format/configure_expiration_format_v1.markdown

 ### Main data type: Configure expiration for node

      {
-      "certname": <string>,
+      "certname": <string> | [<string>],
       "expire": {"facts": <boolean>},
       "producer_timestamp": <datetime>
      }

 #### `certname`

-String.
-The name of the node for which the expiration behavior should be configured.
+String or array of strings.
+The name of the node or nodes for which the expiration behavior should be configured.

 #### `expire`